SmarDex-Ecosystem/usdn-contracts/CONTRIBUTING.md

 In the case where there are multiple asserts in a single test, make use of this parameter to pass a unique string that can identify which assert failed (in case of failure).

+For invariant testing, use the third argument even if there is only one assert statement in the invariant definition.

 Example:

 ```solidity